-The Historic Preservation Education Foundation's Fall 2017 Partners in Training call for proposals recently closed.
+The Historic Preservation Education Foundation's Spring 2018 Partners in Training call for proposals is currently open.
 Since 2014, the initiative has provided grants of between $5,000 and $15,000 to projects based in the United States that further HPEF’s mission of providing training opportunities on technical topics associated with preservation technology.

 HPEF invites educational institutions and nonprofit organizations based in the United States to submit training proposals that address specialized topics associated with technical aspects of preservation projects.
 The program goals are to support technical preservation training and education, to continue the organization’s history of partnering with educational institutions and organizations, and to leverage HPEF’s organizational experience to support new and unique training opportunities.
-The Spring 2018 Call for Proposals will open on January 15, 2018, close on April 2, 2018, and decisions will be announced on June 1, 2018.
+The Spring 2018 Call for Proposals is currently open.
+It will close on April 2, 2018, and decisions will be announced on or around June 1, 2018.
 If you would like to be notified of the opening of the next call for proposals, please email: email@example.com.

-Additional information, including complete application guidelines, can be found here: Partners in Training.
+Additional information, including complete application guidelines for the current call, can be found here: Partners in Training.